 The scene in the coffee shop was improvised.
 On the DVD commentary, Spike Lee states that when Denzel Washington ad-libbed the line, "I'll bet you can get a cab though," he nearly ruined the take by laughing so loud at Washington's line.

-The scene in which the boy shows the video game he is playing on his PSP to Dalton was not in the original script.
+The scene in which the boy shows Dalton the video game he is playing on his PSP was not in the original script.
 Director Spike Lee added it to "make a comment on gangster rap's infatuation with violence."
-The game is not real but was created by an animation house.
+The game is not real, but was created by an animation house.
 Lee asked them to come up with animation for "the most violent game ever".

-Spike Lee says that, at the time of making the movie, he was not aware that riddles had been a major part of the plot in another thriller set in New York, Die Hard: With a Vengeance (1995).
-He said if he had known that he would have cut out the riddle scenes in his movie.
+Spike Lee says that, at the time of making the movie, he was not aware that riddles had been a major part of the plot in another thriller set in New York City, Die Hard with a Vengeance (1995).
+He said if he had known that, he would have cut out the riddle scenes in his movie.

 The shoot-out sequence between the police and the robbers was not in the original script.
 Spike Lee said he added it because he felt that "it was a good time to interject some action" in the movie.
 This scene was the last one, it was filmed on the last day so they could "shoot up" the bank movie set.

 According to Frazier's promotion certificate, revealed in the final scene, we know that the final scenes in the movie took place on August 12, 2005.
 We also know, from the comments Russell's cohorts made when they were waiting to pick him up, that he had been inside for a week.
 If the cohorts weren't exaggerating, this means the majority of the movie takes place on August 5, 2005, which was a Friday.
 This makes sense, since the bank would be packed with people on a payday.